jacob-grahn/jiber/packages/jiber-server/docs/settings.md

 --------------------------------------------------------------------------------

 # snapshotInterval
-How often to save room states to the db.
+How often to save  states to the db.

 __Default__
 5000
 --------------------------------------------------------------------------------

-# maxRoomAge
+# maxDocAge
-How long to store an inactive room in active memory before closing it.
+How long to store an inactive  in active memory before closing it.
-(A closed room is still saved in the db, and can be re-opened)
+(A closed  is still saved in the db, and can be re-opened)

 __Default__
 360000